-In all my conversations with high school parents, and increasingly with middle school parents, I’m asked, “When should my child begin SAT preparation?”
+In all my conversations with high school parents, and increasingly with middle school parents, I’m asked, “When should my child begin SAT or ACT preparation?”
 It’s an important conversation to start having early because planning should be individualized.
-Rather than treating the SATs as an event for short term cramming, it’s much better to think about the skills and strategies needed for the SATs that are also important for successful, lifelong learners.
+Rather than treating the SAT or ACT as an event for short term cramming, it’s much better to think about the skills and strategies needed for the SAT or ACT that are also important for successful, lifelong learners.
 Whether we’re coaching reading comprehension, quantitative reasoning, or on-the-spot essay writing, the skills we build serve students well beyond the exam.
-SAT preparation often becomes the catalyst for closing gaps and reviewing material not previously mastered.
+SAT or ACT preparation often becomes the catalyst for closing gaps and reviewing material not previously mastered.

 Consider vocabulary development.
 It’s extremely difficult for students to start memorizing hundreds of flash cards in the months leading up to an exam date.
 Instead, vocabulary development should take place over the long haul, beginning in early grades and continuing through exam preparation and beyond.
 Students who read daily and actively engage with texts naturally develop a richer vocabulary.
 A great way to facilitate vocabulary development is to have students using e-readers with built in dictionaries.
 Unless required by a teacher, most kids won’t look up unfamiliar words.
 But with an e-reader, it’s easy to check the definition as one reads.
 This active reading combined with explicit word study makes a huge difference in critical reading scores.

-Math instruction for the SAT often unveils concepts not mastered at earlier grades.
+Math instruction for the SAT or ACT often unveils concepts not mastered at earlier grades.
 It’s not uncommon to find high school students who struggle, for example, with fractions, percentages, functions, or algebraic reasoning.
-Our SAT tutors spend time exploring concepts and skills to close these gaps, which usually benefits students in his or her math course work as well.
+Our SAT and ACT preparation specifically targets these critical concepts and skills to close these gaps, which usually benefits students in their math course work as well.
 You can imagine that a student with foundational math weaknesses as a junior in high school might also be struggling in the classroom.

 So when should a student begin test preparation?
-As a general rule of thumb, we recommend that students take a baseline assessment the summer before their junior year begins.
-That way we can analyze a student’s performance in July or August and have plenty of time to coach the exam throughout the fall and spring semesters.
-Students with very high scores in the summer can often knock out the SAT by December.
-Students with relatively lower scores given their school preferences can continue preparation into the spring.
-Ideally, students complete the SAT by April or May so that the remainder of the spring semester can be focused on SAT subject tests and AP exams.
-Then we can get a jump-start on college applications the summer before senior year begins.By Brad Hoffman, CEO and Founder,
+As a general rule of thumb, we recommend that students take a baseline assessment between January to April of their sophomore year.
+That way we can analyze a student’s performance and have plenty of time to coach the exam throughout the spring, summer, and following junior year as appropriate.
+Students with very high scores in January of 10th grade can often complete their SAT or ACT preparation by December of junior year if not sooner.
+Students with relatively lower scores given their school preferences can maximize the remainder of 10th grade and 11th grade and even continue into the fall of 12th grade if needed.
+Ideally, students complete the SAT or ACT by the spring of their junior year in order to remain focused during their 4th quarter on any upcoming AP exams and/or final exams.
+Then we can get a jump-start on the Common App essay and supplemental essays during the spring and summer before senior year begins.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.